Se habla español

 Tool Tips

-When it comes to your mower, it’s a choice between a riding mower, lawn tractor, or push mower.
+When it comes to your mower, you can choose between a riding mower, lawn tractor, or push mower.
 A lawn tractor, such as the kind popularized by John Deere, is best if you’re a homeowner with half an acre or more to cover.
 The pros choose between zero-turn riding mowers and push mowers.

 A push mower offers more flexibility for twists, turns, and steep slopes, while a riding mower offers speed and can cover big spaces.
 You can’t go wrong with a riding mower or tractor because many newer models can also handle steep slopes and sharp angles.
 The one thing they can’t take is tight spaces.